HackYourFuture-CPH/HTML-CSS/Week1/homework.md

 ## Step 2: Assignment
- - Make your own web resume:
+ - Make your own online CV:
     - One page
     - Two files: HTML and CSS
-    - Include the following:
+    - Include the following (you don't have to put any real personal information):
-        - Your personal info (name, place of birth, etc.)
+        - Your contact info
         - A picture
         - A few lines about who you are
-        - Education
+        - Work experience (from most recent to oldest)
-        - Work experience
+        - Education (from most recent to oldest)
     - Include the following:
         - Different types of headings (`<h1>`, `<h2>`)
         - A list (`<ul>`).
 In this list include the _learning strategies_ you used making your resume.
 Also include some of the resources/references, this can be documentation/video etc, that where helpful.